colouring-cities/colouring-core/docs/adding-new-fields.md

 ## Adding new building attribute fields

 This document is a checklist for adding a new building attribute to the system.
-It's split into two sections - actions that apply when adding any field, and additional steps to add a field that will be visualised on the map.
+It's split into three sections - actions that apply when adding any field, and additional steps to add a field that will be visualised on the map.
 The second section would be required when adding a new category or when changing which field should be visualised for a category.
+The third section would appply to any data which can be ammended via the API.
+When adding a new attribute a set of seed data should be identified, the base data set formany fields is Polly Hudsons PhD data set.
+This data set is required to;
+- Test visualisation elements (map styling)
+- Provide some data for users to relate to and encourage them to fill in the field
+- Test the API and database elements.

 ### Adding any attribute

 #### In database
 1. Add a column to the `buildings` table in the database.
 2. Add any check constraints or foreign key constraints on the column, if necessary (if the foreign key constraint is used to restrict the column to a set of values, the table with the values might need to be created from scratch)
+3. If a source is being collected for field.
+Add a column `fieldName_source` to the `sources` table.
+4. If verfication is being enabled.
+Add a column `bieldName_verifications` to the `verfication` table.

 #### In API
 1. Add field name to `BUILDING_FIELD_WHITELIST` in the building service to allow saving changes to the field